 MAABs with family members with prostate cancer are up to

 The majority of prostate cancer cases continue to be diagnosed during routine checkups.
 This can lead to a late diagnosis, in which the cancer has already progressed to a more advanced stage.
 Like many forms of cancer, the earlier prostate cancer is detected, the better the outlook.

-It’s possible to have prostate cancer, BPH, and prostatitis at the same time.
-Still, this doesn’t mean having a noncancerous prostate disease will become cancerous.
+It’s possible to have prostate cancer, BPH, and prostatitis simultaneously.
+Still, this doesn’t mean having a noncancerous prostate disease increases your risk of developing prostate cancer.